noamross/gams-in-r-course/slides/chapter4_01.md

 ```

 Notes: Before we start exercises, lets get familiar with a new data set.
 The "csale" data set consists of anonymized information from the insurance industry.
 The outcome, "purchase", represents whether customers purchased insurance following a direct mail campaign.
 The other variables consist of information from credit reports of those customers.
 This is a small subset of all the variables and data in this set, which is available in the "Information" package.
 We'll be using this data to model predictors of purchasing behavior.

----

-# Let's practice!

-Notes: Now let's fit and interpret some GAMs.